 The Lexer

 The lexer’s job is to convert this code into tokens.
-A token is “your code minus all the unnecessary things”, i.e. all the literals, keywords, operators, and identifiers.
-For us, all the whitespace and newline characters are unnecessary text, but they are also tokens for languages like Python as it depends on the indents.
+A token is “your code minus all the unnecessary things,” i.e., all the literals, keywords, operators, and identifiers.
+For us, all the whitespace and newline characters are unnecessary text, but they are also tokens for languages like Python, which depends on indentation.

 Each special character and operator is validated, while the rest are keywords or identifiers.
 The lexer processes the input character by character, returning a token for each character or group of characters.